 Is the mosquito your ‘state bird’? ðŸ˜‰

 Mosquito control is largely to do with WATER.
-Mosquitoes lay their eggs on standing water or next to standing water on damp soil.
+Mosquitoes lay their eggs on standing water or damp soil.
 They love dampness and moisture.

 Why is controlling the water so important?

-Because the mosquito transitions from larvae to pupa to adult in as little as 4 days!
+Because the mosquito transitions from larvae to pupa to adult as soon as 4 days!

 Keep grass mowed fairly short because deep tall grass enables an ideal moist breeding ground for the mosquito.
 This tip makes a big difference!